|Craig-Lee Hall (CL) 363|

 FILM 353 Global Film Music

 FILM 353 Hollywood Studio System

 Music and the Western: Notes From the Frontier.
 New York: Routledge, 2012.

 Music in the Western presents essays by film studies scholars and musicologists on core issues in western film scores: their history, their generic conventions, and their ideological import.
 The essays cover the genre of the western from its generation and development in Hollywood to its international impact from Europe to Asia.

 Film Music: A Very Short Introduction.
 Oxford: Oxford University Press, 2010.

-How the West Was Sung: Music and the Westerns of John Ford (University of California Press, 2007)
+How the West Was Sung: Music and the Westerns of John Ford.
+Berkeley: University of California Press, 2007

 James Stewart once said, "For John Ford, there was no need for dialogue.
 The music said it all."
 How the West Was Sung is a comprehensive analysis of the music in Ford's iconic westerns.
 Employing a variety of critical approaches and incorporating original archival research, the book explores the director's oft-noted predilection for American folk song, hymnody, and period music.

 Settling the Score: Music and the Classical Hollywood Film.
 Madison: University of Wisconsin Press, 1992.

 Settling the Score situates the music that developed to accompany Hollywood films of the studio era in historical, institutional, cultural, musical, and theoretical contexts and examines the conventions and strategies underpinning the classical Hollywood model, the most powerful and influential relationship to have developed between music and film.